 A. The need for this course has come from student and faculty recommendations.
-Every senior will be required to take this as a final course of our program.
+Every senior will be required to take this as a final course app ce 18720706 of our program.
 The need for the course has been demonstrated by a number of students scoring below national norms on standardized tests.